 The standard dictates that the maximum power and the maximum power spectral density in any 100 kHz bandwidth within a DTT channel may not exceed a level specified by a data base.

-However, as this permitted power level is set by local conditions, TVWS devices may operate at power levels not traditionally associated with SRD. (within the 25 to 1000 MHz EN 300 220 [18] limits SRD to a maximum 500 mW).
+However, as this permitted power level is set by local conditions, TVWS devices may operate at power levels not traditionally associated with SRD. (within the 25 to 1000 MHz EN 300 220 [18] limits SRD to a maximum of 500 mW).

 The EN 301 598 states that the control and monitoring requirements of TVWS devices: